taboola/taboola-android-js/README.md

 Do not forget to register your webview with the native `TaboolaJs`object!

 ## 2. Migrating from Taboola plain JS integration
-If you are app already has a webview which contains the Taboola web JS code in it, you can easily migrate with `TaboolaJS` with a few simple steps:
+If your app already has a webview which contains the Taboola web JS code in it, you can easily migrate with `TaboolaJS` with a few simple steps:

 ### 2.1 Javascript changes
 * In your page `<head>` section, change the path of taboola `loader.js` to be `mobile-loader.js`
-* Add this to your script right before push the configuration to `_taboola` (replace **'publisher-id-goes-here'** with your actual publisher id)
+* Add this to your script right before pushing the configuration to `_taboola` (replace **'publisher-id-goes-here'** with your actual publisher id)

 ```javascript
 _taboola["mobile"] = window._taboola["mobile"] || [];